matter-labs/era-contracts/README.md

 or re-auditing a single line of code. zkSync Era also uses an LLVM-based compiler that will eventually let developers write smart contracts in C++, Rust and other popular languages.

 This repository contains both L1 and L2 zkSync smart contracts.
-For their description see the [system overview](docs/Overview.md).
+For their descriptions see the [system overview](docs/Overview.md).

 ## Disclaimer